 - CSN maintains equipment specifically utilized to evacuate individuals with significant mobility restrictions.

-- In accordance with principles of universal design, exits are ramped to facilitate evacuation of all individuals from CSN buildings.
+- In accordance with principles of universal design, exits are ramped to facilitate the evacuation of all individuals from CSN buildings.

 Please review the following so that you can provide the most effective assistance to persons with disabilities if that is necessary to ensure their safety.